VB6Hobbyst7/RRadout/README.md

 RRadout is a Python module for Autodesk Revit, exporting geometry data to the
 <a href="http://www.radiance-online.org/">Radiance</a> lighting simulation package.

+<br>Warning:</br> This is beta software!
+(Release 0.2 has advanced from "Proof of Concept" to "Prototype" status.)

 Basic features of RRadout are:

 <ul TYPE=SQUARE>